Mohsenkhodadadzadeh/shortcut-code-challenge-UIKit/README.md

  #### DetailVC

- This class is the only class for detail view,
+ This class is the main class for detail view,

  * Comic can save to favorite after loading image. `bookMarkButtonPress(_:)`
  * Comic photo be able to share after the image is loaded completely. `shareButtonPress(_:)`

+#### SetupDetailVCUI:

+this is an extension of DetailVC for prepare View programmatically.
+I just Used it because dynamic UIKit is mentioned on the job advertisement detail.

 ----